Resilient-Labs/matching-card-bootcamp/README.md

 # Week08 Matching Card Game

-Languages Used HTML,CSS, and JAVA SCRIPT
+Languages Used HTML,CSS, and JAVASCRIPT

 [Link to the Website hosted on Netlify](https://pokemongame-app.netlify.app/)